preloadFamilies having lunch or breakfast at a poolside restaurant

 Three women seated at a restaurant table by the window with scrumptious dishes before them.

 Hotels like to offer half board for a few reasons.
-Most obviously, it adds a guaranteed revenue stream and helps them plan and budget more easily.
+Most obviously, it adds a guaranteed revenue stream and helps them plan and budget.
 It also adds an element of flexibility and convenience for guests not hell-bent on trying every local delicacy.
+You’re most likely to find such a package for stays at bigger hotel chains and resorts, alongside all-inclusive options.

-Can I find half board hotels on KAYAK?
+How to book half board hotels on KAYAK

 Both women are wearing black abayas and hijabs as they examine their phones on an outdoor sofa beside a fruit platter.

 If you’re looking for a half board stay, instead select the ‘Restaurant’ filter under Amenities when you search.
-This will show you only hotels with restaurants, so you can then check if they offer half board when you book.
+This will show you only hotels with restaurants, so you can then check if they offer the food package when you book.

-You can also use the KAYAK Holiday Packages tool, which helps you find the cheapest combination of flights and hotel deals.
+You can also use the KAYAK Holiday Packages tool to find the cheapest combination of flights and hotel deals.

 Is half board worth it?

-Enjoy lunch at the resort and head out for a delicious local dinner in the evening.
-Or grab lunch while you’re out and about in the day and take full advantage of dinner on site in the evening.
-With half board, the choice is yours.
+You can enjoy lunch at the resort and head out for a delicious local dinner in the evening, or grab lunch while you’re out and about in the day and take full advantage of dinner on site in the evening.

 Find stays in your favourite destinations